 Mounting pressure for resources such as timber, oil and gas, hydroelectric power and minerals are chipping away at the boreal forest.
 In southern areas, the forest is being lost at a rate of one percent per year—a pace as rapid as the destruction of Earth’s tropical rainforests.
 Forest development is also affecting the iconic woodland caribou habitat which is widely recognized as an indicator of ecosystem health.

 The Nature Conservancy‘s work in Canada’s boreal forest began with a five-year partnership with Tolko Industries, a company that was responsible for a 22 million-acre forest tenure in northwestern Manitoba, the largest in North America.
-In collaboration with three Canadian environmental groups, TNC Canada embarked on technical research with Tolko to lay the groundwork for conservation, and for stewardship of woodland caribou, an indicator of healthy boreal forests.
+In collaboration with three Canadian environmental groups, our Canadian affiliate, Nature United, embarked on technical research with Tolko to lay the groundwork for conservation, and for stewardship of woodland caribou, an indicator of healthy boreal forests.
 This work showed that it is possible to conserve millions of acres of wildlife habitat while supporting a sustainable forestry sector.
 In Manitoba, we are focused on a 22-million-acre commercial forest tenure—the largest in North America—to build a resilient future where people and nature thrive.